From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 Sage Sankara said:~ Talk as much philosophy as you like, worship as many gods as you please, observe ceremonies, and sing devotional hymns, but liberation will never come, even after a hundred aeons, without realizing the Oneness.

-Mundaka Upanishad: ~ “The study of the Vedas, linguistics, Rituals, astronomy and all the arts can be called lower knowledge.
-The higher is that which leads to Self-realization.
+Mundaka Upanishad: ~ “The study of the Vedas, linguistics, Rituals, astronomy, and all the arts can be called lower knowledge.
+The highest is that which leads to Self-realization.
 The eye cannot see it; the mind cannot grasp it.
-The deathless 'Self' has neither caste nor race, neither eyes nor ears nor hands nor feet.
+The deathless Self has neither caste nor race, neither eyes nor ears nor hands nor feet.
 Sages say this Self is infinite in the great and in the small, everlasting and changeless, the source of life.

 Arguing with believers is fruitless.
 Belief in tradition and scripture as if they were true or factual quite clearly is delusion, but the payoff for holding such delusions is, for those who hold them, extremely compelling--the avoidance of the "wrath of God," the hope of heaven or salvation, or the imagined "end of suffering."